keichi/binary-parser/README.md

 When `parse(buffer)` is called for the first time, parser code is compiled on-the-fly and internally cached.

-If parser's `async` option is `true`, then a callback function has to be passed as an argument.
-This callback should take two arguments like other node.js callbacks:
-`function(err, result)`.

 ### create(constructorFunction)
 Set the constructor function that should be called to create the object returned from the `parse` method.